Adult Rehab Programs

 12-Step Philosophy

-Social Skills Development During Our Young Adult Mental Health Programs
+Social Skills Development During Our Adult Mental Health Programs

 Social impairment is an effect that is typically overlooked when struggling with mental health, trauma, and substance use issues.
-Young adults can become emotionally and developmentally “stuck” as a result.
 Because these issues are often related to avoidance, the individual may develop patterns of “checking out” on much of life.
 This leads to them missing countless opportunities to grow emotionally and acquire the social skills necessary for becoming productive adults.
-So much of what goes on during the adolescent years has to do with developing an identity.
-Being able to conceptualize a future career becomes increasingly important as vocation is seen as the primary means of one’s future expression and identity.
-When a young adult’s emotional growth is stunted, he or she can experience severe forms of an identity crisis.
-With an inability to push past the anxiety this crisis creates, young men and women can develop chronic avoidance, leading them to rely more and more on the substances or behaviors that led to the crisis in the first place.
-Dealing effectively with mental health disorders, co-occurring substance use issues, or traumatic experiences means helping young adults get a firm grasp of who they are as individuals and how they can find their own place in the world.
-In order to send our young adults back into the world as best equipped as possible to succeed in life and recovery, we offer a variety of ‘life skills’ related groups and activities, a partial list is below.
+When an adult’s emotional growth is stunted, he or she can experience severe forms of an identity crisis.
+With an inability to push past the anxiety this crisis creates, men and women can develop chronic avoidance, leading them to rely more and more on the substances or behaviors that led to the crisis in the first place.
+Dealing effectively with mental health disorders, co-occurring substance use issues, or traumatic experiences means helping adults get a firm grasp of who they are as individuals and how they can find their place in the world.
+In order to send adults back into the world as best equipped as possible to succeed in life and recovery, we offer a variety of ‘life skills’ related groups and activities, a partial list is below.
 Educational Groups and Workshops:

 • Nutritional Education